tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/beta/connect-bigquery.md

 # Connect to BigQuery

-[BigQuery](https://cloud.google.com/bigquery/docs?hl=zh-cn) is a completely serverless and cost-effective enterprise data warehouse that works across clouds and scales with your data, with BI, machine learning and AI built in.
-Tapdata Cloud supports data synchronization/data development tasks with BigQuery as the target database, and this article describes how to add BigQuery data sources to Tapdata Cloud.
+Tapdata Cloud offers seamless support for data synchronization and data development tasks using [BigQuery](https://cloud.google.com/bigquery/docs) as the target database.
+BigQuery is a highly efficient, serverless, and cost-effective enterprise data warehouse that provides extensive capabilities for BI (Business Intelligence), machine learning, and AI (Artificial Intelligence).
+With Tapdata Cloud, you can easily integrate BigQuery data sources into your workflows.

+This article serves as a comprehensive guide, providing step-by-step instructions on adding BigQuery data sources to Tapdata Cloud, enabling efficient data synchronization and development for your projects.

 ## Preparations